Iowa adds 461 new COVID-19 cases and 17 deaths in 24-hour period

-The Iowa Department of Public Health reported 461 new cases of the novel coronavirus (COVID-19) to its website Friday, as of 11:00 a.m.
+DES MOINES, Iowa (KWQC) - The Iowa Department of Public Health reported 461 new cases of the novel coronavirus (COVID-19) to its website Friday, as of 11:00 a.m.
 An additional 17 deaths were reported in a 24-hour period.

 The site is now being updated in real-time, allowing Iowans to check the total number of cases throughout the day.
 By late Friday morning, IDPH reported a total of 16,408 cases statewide and a total of 418 deaths.